cnakpil/atls4630-fwd-temp/documentation/project1/milestone3.md

 - [x] Change header depending on page content
 - [x] Change appearance of todo items on completion
+- [ ] Scroll to input box after entering a new todo
 - [ ] Improve user experience by moving completed to-do items to the bottom of the page
 - [ ] Improve responsive layout
 - [ ] Add animations to make page UX better